B0neShAd0w/Hacktoria/Rogue Agent.md

 ### Process:
 Reading through the mission briefing doesn't really give us anything to go on, so the next step is to look at analyzing the image.

+Nothing specific in the image we can really use to identify the location.

 * Exiftool - nothing useful
 * Aperi'Solve - nothing useful
 * Google reverse image search - nothing useful
 * Bing reverse image search - nothing useful
-* Various other reverse image searches - nothing useful No luck with that either...
+* Various other reverse image searches - nothing useful

+Nothing of any interest yet.

-At this point I am scratching my head a bit. however I am going to make the assumption that because this is a Medium difficulty challenge the `clue` we need is right in front of us...
+At this point I am scratching my head a bit. however I am going to make the assumption that because this is a Medium difficulty challenge the `clue` we need must be right in front of us...

 Let's head over to CyberChef and select `Open file as input` scanning through the Output, the only thing that stands out a little is the very last line, the very end looks odd.
 Is that a clue?